MarcusTL12/yatzy_solver/README.md

 ways to reroll (32 or 64 combinations), then find the expected score for each of those and pick the highest one.
 This will be the expected score for the current state, and which one we picked will be the combination to reroll.

+### Sizes of layers

+When finding the strategy and expected scores of a given layer we require random access to the next layer below, that is at layer (m, n) we need to be able to access any elements of layer (m - 1, n), and at layer (0, n) we need access to layer (2, n - 1).
+This means that at all times we need to be able to keep two adjacent layers in memory.
+While we are just done working on layer (m - 1, n) we start working on layer (m, n) while asynchronously writing layer (m - 1, n) to disk.

+To talk about how much memory we need to keep two layers in memory we need to figure out what information needs to be stored in the layers.
+For all layers we need to store the expected remaining score for each state, which will be stored as a 4 byte f32.
+For layers (m, n), m > 0, what we need to store is which (if any) dice to reroll.
+This is efficiently stored as bits in a 5/6-bit number where each bit refers to rerolling a particular die.
+I am unsure whether it is worth it to store this a packed 5/6-bit numbers or just use 8 bits per and waste 3/2 bits per byte.
+For 6 dice, this represents saving a total of 16 GB across the entire state space.

+For layers (0, n) we need to store which cell to place the value into.
+For 5 dice there is a total of 15 cells to chose from, so that could be fit in a 4 bit number.
+For 6 dice there are 20 cells, so we need a 5 bit number.

+This means that the most amount of memory needed is to keep layer (m, n) and (m - 1, n) in memory for the n that has the most spaces.
+To get an upper bound for this, we assume 5 bytes per layer (4 for score, 1 for strategy) and initially no compacing the state space above the line.
+For this case the largest number of states is reached when half the cells are filled giving a size of (n choose n/2) * bonus * dice which is (15 choose 7) * 64 * 252 = 103 783 680 states for 5 dice and (20 choose 10) * 85 * 462 = 7 255 368 120 for 6 dice.
+Keeping two of these with 5 bytes per state in memory requires 102 162 060 * 5 * 2 = 990 MB (not bad) for 5 dice and
+7 255 368 120 * 5 * 2 = 67.6 GB for 6 dice.